Exact Regions of Superradiant Instability of Kerr-Newman Black Holes and Massive Scalar Fields: Scalar Field Growth Rate

+Surprisingly, it is possible to solve for $\mu_1$, the boundary of the superradiant region, exactly.
+The result is

-Let us compare these results with Furuhashi and Nambu \cite{furuhashi2004instability} by producing a plot of $q Q$ versus $\mu M$ showing the region where there are no quasibound states, the region where there is no superradiant instability, and the shaded region where there are both quasibound states and superradiance.
+We compare these results with the numerical work of Furuhashi and Nambu \cite{furuhashi2004instability} by producing a plot of $q Q$ versus $\mu M$ showing the shaded region where there are both quasibound states and superradiance.
 This is done numerically in fig. 3 of \cite{furuhashi2004instability}, but we can plot the boundary by eye since it is approximately linear.
-On the other hand, our expressions, $\mu_{1}^{(1)}$ to first order and $\mu_{1}^{(2)}$ to second order, can be plotted exactly.
-We include several data points of the exact result, which proves to be well approximated by our second-order $\mu_{1}^{(2)}$ analytic result.
+We can also plot our expressions, $\mu_{1}^{(1)}$ to first order, $\mu_{1}^{(2)}$ to second order, and the exact result, $\mu_1$ to compare.
+We include several data points along the boundary, to verify that our exact analytic expression \eqref{eq:mu1} is correct.
+It also proves to be extremely well approximated by our second-order $\mu_{1}^{(2)}$ analytic result.
 These results are shown in fig. \ref{fig:FNcompare}.
+We have set $N=1$ since the mapping to the principal and angular quantum numbers is $N = n + \ell$ and $n = 0$ and $\ell = 1$ in \cite{furuhashi2004instability}.
+Similar plots in the literature, using slightly different parameters, could also be compared to our results (e.g., the continued fractions results of \cite{Huang:2018qdl}).